dvsa/.github/README.md

     - optional arguments:
         - `build_folder`.
 The name of the folder where the archive zip is located.
 For example `dist`.
 This is used to download the archive that was uploaded during the build step.
 Defaults to `dist`.
     - secrets:
-        - `aws_account`: the account number for the aws environment the archive is to be uploaded to.
+        - `AWS_ACCOUNT`: the account number for the aws environment the archive is to be uploaded to.
-        - `aws_region`: the account region for the aws environment the archive is to be upgraded to.
-It's easier to maintain if this is only set in one place
+        - `AWS_REGION`: the account region for the aws environment the archive is to be upgraded to.
+It's easier to maintain if this is only set in one place.
-        - `bucket_name`: The name of the bucket the archive is being uploaded to
+        - `BUCKET_NAME`: The name of the bucket the archive is being uploaded to.
+        - `AWS_ROLE_TO_ASSUME_ARN`: The ARN for the role assume when uploading the archive to S3.
 1. Update Lambda Function Code

     Workflow to update the Lambda on AWS to use the newly updated code from S3.